Thousands Expected to Attend Klyde Warren Park's Independence Celebration, Free Fireworks Show

 “We will have bars set up for people interested in having a cocktail and watching the fireworks,” Sawers says.
 “People can bring their own blankets and come settle in, listen to the music, watch the fireworks, and bring their families out and enjoy being in the outdoors together.

-Last year’s firework show was a largely virtual celebration due to the pandemic, but this year, they are expecting several thousand people to attend in-person.READ MORE: Democrats Sue Texas Gov. Greg Abbott Over Vetoing Pay After Walkout
+Last year’s firework show was a largely virtual celebration due to the pandemic, but this year, they are expecting several thousand people to attend in-person.READ MORE: Court Tosses Lawsuits Against Store In Texas Church Shooting

 Many other large fireworks show in North Texas were cancelled this year like “Red, White and Boom on the Bridge” and “Fair Park Fourth.”
 But Sawers says it was a priority for the park to keep the tradition going this year.